TotalVerb/repeatable/README.md

 # repeatable

 This project is under construction.
-When complete, repeatable will be able to learn from human conversations and be able to respond logically to human inquiries.
+When complete, repeatable will be able to play a wide variety of text-based games with the human challenger.